-The Company's significant accounting policies are in accordance with IFRS and are contained in the audited consolidated financial statements for the year ended December 31, 2020.
-There were no changes in the Company's accounting policies during the 2021 financial year to date.
+The Company's audited consolidated financial statements for the year ended December 31, 2021 are prepared in accordance with IFRS and contain the Company's accounting policies.
+Furthermore, there were no changes in the Company's accounting policies during the first quarter ended March 31, 2022.